rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

 ## Contact and Resource properties

 ### emails
-Type: `Id[Email]` (optional).
+Type: `Id[EmailAddress]` (optional).

 The email addresses to contact the entity represented by this card.
-An Email object has the following properties:
+An EmailAddress object has the following properties:

 - email: `String` (mandatory).
   The email address.
 This MUST be an *addr-spec* value as defined in Section 3.4.1 of [@RFC5322].
 - contexts: `Context[Boolean]` (optional)
   The contexts in which to use this email address.
 The value for each key in the object MUST be `true`.
 - isPreferred: Boolean (optional, default: false).
-  Whether this email is the preferred for its type.
+  Whether this email address is the preferred for its type.
 This SHOULD only be one per type.

 ### phones
 Type: `Id[Phone]` (optional).